CaptainChicky/Hailstone-Numbers/readme.md

                                                                                         If this flag is present, the program will not run.

-    -t, --timeout                       Optional.
-This is specifically here for the docker image.
-Becuase
-                                        Timeout the script.                             the main.py file exits after running, the docker container will exit as well.
-This flag is here to prevent that.
-                                                                                        To use this properly, run the docker container first with this flag on some external terminal, which will timeout the first instance of the script.
-This allows you to run additional instances of the script without the container exiting.

 Hopefully that was clear enough.
 If not, I will provide some examples below.

 Say we want a regular plot of the maximum height of hailstone sequences for all seed values from 1 to 10000, with log scaling on both axes.
 We would do